 SyRAP was formed in 2016 with the award of the Office of Refugee Resettlement, Refugee Agricultural Partnership Program (RAPP) grant.
 A few years before the start of SyRAP many people in the refugee community expressed a need and desire for more space and education to grow food.
 RISE responded to this need by applying to the RAPP grant and partnering with Cornell Cooperative Extension of Onondaga County (CCE-OC), Brady Farm (BF), and Salt City Harvest Farm (SCHF).

 In the fall of 2019 the RAPP grant came to a close and two USDA grants were awarded to RISE, one was the Beginning Farmer and Rancher Development Program (BFRDP) and the Community Food Projects (CFP).
 The BFRDP grant allows the incubator farm and training programs to continue with the partnership of SCHF and at a new partner farm, Matthew 25 Farm (M25).
-New farmers were enrolled in the program and more land was made available through M25 for more advanced farmers who needed more land.
-The BFRDP grant was awarded by NIFA the National Institute of Food and Agriculture.
+New farmers were enrolled in the program and additional land was made available through M25 for more advanced farmers who needed extra land.
+The BFRDP grant was awarded by NIFA, the National Institute of Food and Agriculture.

 Join Our Newsletter